Cyber-Incident-Monitor/TraCINg-Server/README.md

 TraCINg (TUD Cyber Incident moNitor with TUD as an abbreviation of Technische Universität Darmstadt) is a project proposed by Emmanouil Vasilomanolakis from [CASED](http://www.cased.de/) (Center for Advanced Security Research Darmstadt) visualizing attacks of malware on the internet.
-Attacks are observed using honeypots especially [dionaea](http://dionaea.carnivore.it/) and [HosTaGe](https://github.com/mip-it/hostage) but can be extended to use arbitrary honeypots, intrusion detection systems (IDS) and similar software.
+Attacks are observed using honeypots especially the honeypot [dionaea](http://dionaea.carnivore.it/) in conjunction with [jsonfeeds](https://github.com/Cyber-Incident-Monitor/jsonfeeds) and the honeypot [HosTaGe](https://github.com/mip-it/hostage) but can be extended to use arbitrary honeypots, intrusion detection systems (IDS) and similar software.

 This product includes GeoLite data created by MaxMind, available from http://maxmind.com/.
 This project was inspired by but is not based on the [Honeynet Project](http://map.honeynet.org/).